ohnogaurav/ChromeExtension/README.md

 ## Installation

-To install the extension in your Chrome browser:
+To install the Exxtension in your Chrome browser:

 1. Clone this repository: